z4ziggy/bash-powerline-ng/README.md

 * Fast execution
 * Git branch: display branch symbol and current git branch name, or short SHA1 hash when the head is detached
-* Git branch: foreground color reflects uncommited changes
+* Git branch: foreground color reflects uncommitted changes
 * Git branch: display "⇡" or "⇣" symbols plus the difference in the number of commits when the current branch is ahead or behind of remote (see screenshot)
 * Colored error for the previously failed command
 * Local/Network symbols for path visualization